hdShang/arxiv-daily/docs/cs-CV/2025-09-19/papers/250916119v1-radargaussiandet3d-an-efficient-and-effective-gaussian-based-3d-dete.md

 ---
 layout: default
-title: RadarGaussianDet3D: An Efficient and Effective Gaussian-based 3D Detector with 4D Automotive Radars
+title: "RadarGaussianDet3D: An Efficient and Effective Gaussian-based 3D Detector with 4D Automotive Radars"
 ---

 # RadarGaussianDet3D: An Efficient and Effective Gaussian-based 3D Detector with 4D Automotive Radars